Albert-Z-Guo/Statistical-Language-Modeling/README.md

 | Wiki-text 2 Corpora | n | h   | m  | direct | train | valid | test |
 |--------------|---|-----|----|--------|-------|-------|------|
 | MLP7         | 5 | 50  | 30 | yes    | 185 |  155  | 137 |

+One interesting thing observed is that the training perplexity can go lower than the paper suggested, but validation and test perplexities are not as good as the ones mentioned in the paper.
+The reason is not clear but most likely be attributed to the corpora discrepancies aforementioned and the learning rate tuning.